debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 - **Periodic controlled checkpoint:** To prevent the WAL from growing without bound, the connector should perform its own checkpoint at configurable intervals.
 The connector needs to release BEGIN, run PRAGMA wal_checkpoint(FULL), clear the page cache and re-acquire BEGIN.
 Because the connector controls the timing, it knows the cache is intentionally stale during this window and rebuilds it cleanly from the updated .db file on the next reads.

+The page cache is bounded, that is the periodic controlled checkpoint clears it entirely.
+At the default interval of 1000 frames with 4096 bytes per page, the worst case before a cache clear is ~4MB.
+As an additional safety net, I will add a configurable max cache size.
+It tracks total cache size on every write and forces an early controlled checkpoint immediately if the limit is exceeded.

 ### Building SourceRecords
 The change record emitter receives the operation type and before/after column value maps from the WAL differ, builds Kafka Connect Struct objects using the schema from SqliteDatabaseSchema, and wraps them in Debezium's standard change event envelope.
 Field names and topic names are normalised to Avro-compatible identifiers at this stage.
 The actual serialisation to Avro or JSON binary format is handled by the Kafka Connect runtime, not by the connector.

+### Transaction Metadata
+WAL frames are processed sequentially within a committed block, so event ordering within a transaction is always preserved.
+The connector also supports Debezium's transaction metadata protocol.
+We emit a BEGIN event when a new transaction starts, then DATA events for each row change sharing the same txId, and an END event after the last change in the transaction.
+This allows consumers to identify which events belong to the same commit and process them atomically.

 ### Restart Recovery
 Every time a transaction is processed, the connector should update its offset: